kartoza/ckanext-dalrrd-emc-dcpr/README.md

 #### CSS

+##### Less files

-CKAN's main CSS is generated with [less](https://lesscss.org/) and what is distributed are the compiled `.css` files.
+CKAN, the base of the SASDI EMC stack, uses [bootstrap version 3.4.1](https://getbootstrap.com/docs/3.4/).
+The main CSS file is generated with [Less](https://lesscss.org/) and what is distributed are the compiled `.css` files.

-In order to hook into those less files and have an easier way to define global variables and styles we need to install some additional dependencies and set up a CSS building pipeline.
+In order to hook into those Less files and have an easier way to define global variables and styles we need to install some additional dependencies and set up a CSS building pipeline.

 This is done by following the steps below: